paramjyot2004/society-maintenance-platform/README.md

 # 🧠 Engineering Highlights

-### ♻️ Reusable Component Architecture
+## ♻️ Reusable Component Architecture

-The frontend is divided into reusable components for:
+The frontend is organized into reusable components for:

 - Complaints
 - Notices